 - Lexington attic guano clean-up and re-insulation can add an additional $600– $8,000, relying on the degree of the damage and size of the home

 Frequently Asked Questions about Wildlife Control in Lexington, KY

 Q. Should bats be protected in Kentucky?

 A. Absolutely!
 Bats are a vital part of the community in Kentucky.
 Can you believe that bats can chow down on over 1,000 mosquitos in the span of an hour?
 It would be a dark day if we lost all of our bats.

 Can you believe that bats consist of almost 25% of all mammals living on the planet?

 Q. What is bat guano?

-A. Be very cautious around bat guano (once again, gloves people!) as it can transmit a dangerous fungal infection known as histoplasmosis.
-You can inhale it simply by being anywhere near guano, so we truly recommend you let professionals with correct safety equipment deal with an attic cleanup.
+A. Be very cautious around bat guano (once again, gloves people!) as it can transmit a dangerous fungal infection known as histoplasmosis to humans.
+You can inhale it simply by being anywhere near guano, so we truly recommend you let bat removal professionals with correct safety equipment deal with an attic cleanup.